 Private Dental Practice in Lemoore, CA following

 retirement from U.S. Navy.
-Married with four children.
+Married to Patty, who I met

 It's wonderful to read about your lives.